-So, how long does it take to fix your credit score and credit rating if you need to, and what can you do to improve it?
+So, how long does it take to repair your credit score and credit rating if you need to, and what can you do to improve it?
 We cover:

 - What is a credit score and credit report?